 CBF™ focuses on designing rear suspension around the Center of Curvature (CC).
 Until now, most suspension systems have focused solely on the instant center.
-CBF points the chain-line and corresponding drive forces around the top of the chainring through 100-percent of the travel.
-This results in maximum pedaling efficiency regardless terrain, where you are in the travel or what kind of power you’re putting down.
+CBF points the chain-line and corresponding drive forces around the top of the chainring through 100 percent of the travel.
+This results in maximum pedaling efficiency regardless of terrain, where you are in the travel, or what kind of power you’re putting down.
 All the power you put into the pedals goes directly into turning the rear wheel.
-Allowing the suspension to do its job completely independent of drivetrain and braking forces and making the sag setting much less critical.
+Allowing the suspension to do its job independently of drivetrain and braking forces makes the sag setting much less critical.

 When we first rode the largely-unknown CBF system, we knew it was something special, and we knew we could make the best riding carbon mountain bikes using this magical formula.

 Center of Curvature